DarrenSmith10/darrensmith10.github.io/_posts/2025-02-20-Interactive-To-Do_List_week4 copy.md

 ---
 layout: post
-title: My flex Website Portfolio Example
+title: Interactive to Do List
-description: A css website using flex box and other css elements.
+description: create a readme
-image: "/posts/Flex_Portfolio_Week2.png"
+image: "/posts/Interactive_To_Do_List_week4.png"
-tags: [HTML5 , CSS]
+tags: [Javascript]
 ---

 ## Introduction